mcci-catena/Catena-Sketches/catena4612_simple/README.md

 ### Data Format

-Refer to the [Protocol Description](../extra/catena-message-port3-format.md) in the `extras` directory for information on how data is encoded.
+Refer to the [Protocol Description](../extra/catena-message-port2-format.md) in the `extras` directory for information on how data is encoded.

 ### Unplugging the USB Cable while running on batteries

 The Catena 4612 dynamically uses power from the USB cable if it's available, even if a battery is connected.
 This allows you to unplug the USB cable after booting the Catena 4612 without causing the Catena 4612 to restart.

-Unfortunately, the Arudino USB drivers for the Catena 4612 do not distinguish between cable unplug and USB suspend.
+Unfortunately, the Arduino USB drivers for the Catena 4612 do not distinguish between cable unplug and USB suspend.
 Any `Serial.print()` operation referring to the USB port will hang if the cable is unplugged after being used during a boot.
 The easiest work-around is to reboot the Catena after unplugging the USB cable.
 You can avoid this by using the Arduino UI to turn off DTR before unplugging the cable... but then you must remember to turn DTR back on.
 This is very fragile in practice.

 ### Deep sleep and USB

 When the Catena 4612 is in deep sleep, the USB port will not respond to cable attaches.
 When the 4612 wakes up, it will connect to the PC while it is doing its work, then disconnect to go back to sleep.

 While disconnected, you won't be able to select the COM port for the board from the Arduino UI.
-And depending on the various operatingflags settings, even after reset, you may have trouble catching the board to download a sketch before it goes to sleep.
+And depending on the various `operatingflags` settings, even after reset, you may have trouble catching the board to download a sketch before it goes to sleep.

 The workaround is use DFU boot mode to download the catena-hello sketch from [Catena-Arduino-Platform](https://github.com/mcci-catena/Catena-Arduino-Platform), and use the serial port to reset any required flags so you can get control after boot.

 ### gitboot.sh and the other sketches

 Many of the sketches in other directories in this tree are for engineering use at MCCI.
 The `git-repos.dat` file in this directory does not necessarily install all the required libraries needed for building the other directories.
 However, many sketches have a suitable `git-repos.dat`.
-In any case, all the libraries should be available from [github.com/mcci-catena](https://github.com/mcci-catena/); and we are working on getting `git-repos.dat` files in every sub-directory.
+In any case, all the libraries should be available from [`github.com/mcci-catena/`](https://github.com/mcci-catena/); and we are working on getting `git-repos.dat` files in every sub-directory.